trvrb/dynamics-practical/README.md

 ![beauti_clocks](images/beauti_clocks.png)

-Next, we need to specify a model that describes phylogenetic structure based on some underlying demographic processs.
+Next, we need to specify a model that describes phylogenetic structure based on some underlying demographic process.

 **Select the 'Trees' panel.**